-In January, I learned of a friend who I knew growing up and his passing.
-I had heard he had a stroke and had lost all mobility and recognition of his surroundings.
-A close friend of mine knew his wife and reached out to arrange for my husband and I to visit him.
-However, he passed before our time to visit.
+In January 2017, a friend I’d grown up with passed away.
+I'd learned he had a stroke several years earlier and had lost all mobility.
+A close mutual friend, who also knew this man’s wife, reached out to arrange for me and my husband to visit him.
+Sadly, he passed before our visit.